wzf2000/RecLLMSim/README.md

     "conflict": false,
     "preference_summary": "The summary of the user simulator's preference extracted from the conversation.", "rating": {
-        "Preference Alignment": "The rating of preference alignment.", "Additional Preferences": "The rating of additional preferences.", "Role-Playing Completeness": "The rating of role-playing completeness.", "Memorization": "The rating of memorization.",
-        "Detail Level": "The rating of detail level.", "Practical Usefulness": "The rating of practical usefulness.", "Diversity": "The rating of diversity.",
+        // Some rating information.
     },
+    // Some other information.
 }
 ```

-## RecUserSim Framework
+## User Simulator Framework

-We provide the code for the framework RecUserSim in the `RecUserSim` folder.
+We provide the code for the framework in the `RecUserSim` folder.

 Check the `readme.md` file in the `RecUserSim` folder for more details.